Photo by Oleksandr P on Pexels

 OSP’s Sanctuary Education Lesson Plans and the Common Core

-As of right now, the Open Sanctuary Project offers eight adaptable education lesson plans for sanctuaries interested in facilitating educational programming with elementary-aged kids, and they are all freely accessible and downloadable via our website!
+As of right now, the Open Sanctuary Project offers nine adaptable education lesson plans for sanctuaries interested in facilitating educational programming with K-12-aged kids, and they are all freely accessible and downloadable via our website!
 When we originally released these lesson plans, we did not align them with any particular academic standards since we wanted them to be as adaptable as possible.
-However, as time went on, we recognized the utility in aligning them with the Common Core since so many states currently follow it entirely or follow it with modifications, and determined this might be very helpful for a lot of busy sanctuary folks.
-As such, we began the process of revising our lesson plans to include Common Core standards and a few other elements that might make them more suitable for local school groups.
-To view the lesson plans we’ve revised thus far, check out Early Elementary Lesson One and Early Elementary Lesson Two.
+However, as time went on, we recognized the utility in aligning them with the Common Core, the Next Generation Science Standards, and the National Core Arts Standards since so many states currently follow them, and determined this might be helpful for a lot of busy sanctuary folks.
+As such, we began the process of revising our lesson plans to include, whenever applicable, Common Core standards, Next Generation Science Standards, and National Core Arts Standards, and a few other elements, such as SEL competencies, that might make them more suitable for local school groups.
+To view the lesson plans we’ve revised thus far, check out Early Elementary Lesson One, Early Elementary Lesson Two, Early Elementary Lesson Three, Early Elementary Lesson Four, and Middle School Lesson One.
 And please stay tuned – we’ll be releasing more soon!

-As you scroll through the beginning of Early Elementary Lessons One and Two, you’ll see the learning objectives we’ve set for sanctuary educators as well as the Common Core standards that can be met in each plan.
+As you scroll through the beginning of the early elementary lessons, you’ll see the learning objectives we’ve set for sanctuary educators as well as some of the academic standards that can be met in each plan.
 The standards we include are not obligatory.
-They are simply there to help sanctuaries and local school groups who follow the Common Core see more clearly where both of their learning goals can align.
+They are simply there to help sanctuaries and local school groups who follow them see more clearly where both of their learning goals can align.
 For example, in Early Elementary Lesson One, one of the Common Core standards listed is SL: K.2.
 That refers to the second Speaking and Listening Common Core learning standard for Kindergarten, which is to “Confirm understanding of a text read aloud or information presented orally or through other media by asking and answering questions about key details and requesting clarification if something is not understood.”
 After going on a tour of the animal sanctuary to learn about some of the residents, Early Elementary Lesson One offers students multiple opportunities to fulfill this Common Core learning standard in the assessment’s “Happy vs. Sad” game, discussion activity, and reflective period that all take place in the latter half of the lesson.

 If you’re interested in reading more about the other Common Core learning standards we’ve included in our lesson plans, please go here.
-Though the Common Core might feel a bit overwhelming to read through, it can be really beneficial for sanctuary educators to familiarize themselves with them as they propose, plan, and prepare for visits with local school groups.
-For additional help reading the standards, this page explains how to read and understand them.
+For additional help reading the Common Core standards, this page explains how to read and understand them.
+For more information on the Next Generation Science Standards and National Core Arts Standards, please go here and here.
+Though the standards might feel a bit overwhelming to read through, it can be really beneficial for sanctuary educators to familiarize themselves with them as they propose, plan, and prepare for visits with local school groups.

 Sources